Close

 Glove Grip

 Another area where gloves differ dramatically is in terms of the grip material.
-Most gloves tend to use leather or rubber for providing grip, and that is pretty much it.
+Most gloves tend to use leather or rubber to provide grip, and that is pretty much it.
 Most of the gripping zones are on the palms and the fingers.
-Rubber gloves are the best choice here as they have zero leather, more abrasive grip and are even lighter than leather gloves.
-MX gloves are the best examples of rubber gripped gloves.
+Rubber gloves are the best choice here as they have zero leather, a more abrasive grip and are even lighter than leather gloves.
+MX gloves are the best examples of rubber-gripped gloves.

 Sim Setup